UltimateIsCool/beginner-to-do-app/README.md

-To do App
+# To do App

-# This project was one of my first projects that I made when I first started learning python.
+This project was one of my first projects that I made when I first started learning python, around a year and a half - 2 years ago.

-This app lets you insert a name, priority, and category for your task, being able to update information about it.
-You can delete tasks, mark their status as complete
+This app lets you insert a name, priority, and category for your task into a table.
+You can update the information for each task, as well as being able mark them done, changing their status to complete.
+You can also delete tasks when you don't have a need for it anymore by clicking on the task then clicking delete.